 In 2009, Klohn Crippen Berger (KCB) conducted a stability analysis of the Mill backslope.
 The analyses suggest that the slope currently has an acceptable safety factor against failure (KCB 2009).
 The most dramatic water table increases have occurred deep in the slope.
 Looking at data from the key mid-slope piezometer readings, the rate of groundwater rise mid-slope appears to be very slow.
 Further, piezometer PZ04 is showing an overall decrease in water levels, although it has steadied over the past five years.
 The possible explanation for this is that performance of the existing horizontal and inclined drains may not be seriously compromised along their full length, or that the rate of rebound of the water table due to deteriorating drain performance is not marked in the mid-slope.
 Some plugging or reduced performance at the inside end of the drains could result in increased water levels deep in the slope but no change mid-slope, which is the observed pattern.
 This indicates a possibility that comprehensive remedial measures may not be required for several years, if ever.
 The recommendation in the report to install an inclinometer down slope from the tension cracks was completed in 2010.
 This will improve monitoring of that slope and could help confirm the location of past slip planes.
-While the rate of change in the water levels has not been fast enough to warrant immediate concern, it is possible that the rate of increase could accelerate in the future, Monitoring will therefore continue in this area.
+Inclinometer and GPS monument monitoring data are included in the Tailings and Production Rock Site 2011 Annual Report.
+While the rate of change in the water levels has not been fast enough to warrant immediate concern, it is possible that the rate of increase could accelerate in the future.
+Monitoring will therefore continue in this area.

-Evaluation of potential source areas for metal loading to Greens Creek continued in 2010.
+Evaluation of potential source areas for metal loading to Greens Creek continued in 2011.
 Previously, HGCMC identified four areas where intermittent drainage from the Mill site rock fill beneath the 920 site enters Greens Creek.
 The compositions of these drainage sources are summarized in Table 2.3.
+HGCMC tried to sample these drainages in 2010 but the majority of the sites were dry.
 The data presented in Table 2.3 were collected during a period when flushing of stored oxidation products in the Mill site fill is highest.
 Despite these conditions, comparison of water compositions in Greens Creek above and below the Mill site toe indicates that the influence of the drainage is minimal (e.g. compare Sites 1 and 7 in Table 2.3).
 Elements of the action plan to minimize metals loading to Greens Creek from all identified sources have included: